The Crane Mission

-Have your students watch this video to see what they're about to do.
+Have your pupils watch this video to see what they're about to do.

 Setting Up the Crane Model

-Share these tips with your students as they're setting up the crane:
+Share these tips with your pupils as they're setting up the Crane:

-- Make sure the crane is built correctly and operates as it should.
+- Make sure that the Crane is built correctly and operates as it should.

 Activating the Crane

-- Try activating the blue levers to ensure the crane releases and pivots smoothly.
+- Try activating the blue levers to ensure that the Crane releases and pivots smoothly.

 Setting Up the Crane on the Mat